Unable to Connect MS Outlook 2007/2010 To Exchange Server 2003: “Your Microsoft Exchange Server is unavailable”

 PROBLEM

-However, sometimes Exchange Server may possibly show connectivity errors as well when you try connecting MS Outlook 2007 to Exchange Server.
-The below mentioned is one such error message that you may encounter while configuring Outlook profile.
+However, Exchange Server sporadic show connectivity errors when you try connecting MS Outlook 2007 to Exchange Server.
+The below mentioned are such error message that you may encounter while configuring Outlook profile.

 Error message: